The 6 Types of Procrastination and How to Beat Them

 By doing so, you can better understand how they think and act and why you or they procrastinate in the first place.

-Down below, you will find a description of each of the 6 types of procrastinators, their behavior, and how to help them.
+Down below, you will find a description of each of the 6 types of procrastinators, their behavior, and how to beat them.

 The Perfectionist